AnneKawi/ud036_StarterCode/README.md

 ## Source
 the main outside source-code is the fresh_tomatoes.py-file from ud036_StarterCode

+## Prerequisites
+- python2.7
+- internet browser

 ## Usage
-to see the website, download the repo and run entertainment_center.py
+to see the website, download this repo and run entertainment_center.py

 ## Files description:
 1. fresh_tomatoes.py: